Black Society for Salvation: History

 According to Nebi Dervishi, the society somehow dates back to 1878 in Istanbul.
 Dervishi explained that its seal contains a gun and dagger, with the name of the society on top, and number 18 and 78 (left and right), showing a connection with the League of Prizren period.
 The society got reorganized and got its real structure in 1909 in Monastir (today's Bitola in North Macedonia), in the same building which hosted the Alphabet Congress.
 Monastir was a cradle of irredentist movements, not only Albanian ones.
 The main contributor was Themistokli Gërmenji.
 The later, had several trips to visit the Albanian colonies, and found great support especially in the colonies of Sofia and Bucharest.
 Other main members of this were Thoma Avrami, Nikolla Ivanaj, and Pandeli Cale.
 The statute of the society (Rregullore) was printed in a local print shop owned by the Qiriazi (Kyrias) family, and had 47 articles.
-The society established branches throughout the vilayets, in Korçë, Yannina, Gjirokastër, Vlorë, Filat, Delvinë, Përmet, Elbasan, Tiranë, Ohër, Strugë, Dibër, Shkup, Shkodër, as well as in diaspora.
+The society established branches throughout the vilayets, in Korçë, Yannina, Gjirokastër, Vlorë, Filat, Delvinë, Përmet, Elbasan, Tirana, Ohër, Strugë, Dibër, Shkup, Shkodër, as well as in diaspora.
 The branches used a similar seal, without the letter "Q" that was present in the Monastir's one for distincting the "headquarters" (Qendra).
-The intended name from the beginning was "The Black Hand" (Dora e Zezë), in resonance with other secret societies that carried similar name in Europe, but was shifted later for avoiding misunderstandings regarding the society's programme and activity.
+The intended name from the beginning was the "Black Hand" (Dora e Zezë), in resonance with other secret societies that carried similar name in Europe, but was shifted later for avoiding misunderstandings regarding the society's programme and activity.
 A correspondence of Fan Noli to one of the founders, Nikolla Ivanaj, shows Noli's disagreement with these naming convention which sounded to him like the Mano Nera.
 Despite the efforts of Ivanaj for changing the name to "National Organization of Albania" (Organizacionit Kombëtar të Shqipërisë), the name did not change due to objections from the branches.

 The society had a secret character which conformed with that of the other secret societies throughout the world.
 Membership was allowed only to highly trusted persons.
 Only the initials were used instead of the real names.
 This makes its structure, membership, and activities more difficult to be study.